 Why?
 Coconut Water has no artificial colors, no added sugars, and it has naturally occurring electrolytes.

 Why?
 Olipop contains no high fructose corn syrup, it has 2-3 g of sugar plus prebiotics, and fiber to support healthy digestion.

 Why?
-Avocado can be a truck stable no refrigeration needed, good source of heart healthy fat, plus adds depth and flavor to sandwiches, salads, and dips.
+Avocado can be a truck stable no refrigeration needed, a good source of heart-healthy fat, plus adds depth.
+Furthermore, flavor to sandwiches, salads, and dips.

-Changing the way we eat can feel overwhelming, especially on the road.
-Start by changing one thing, the swaps above can be a great way to be prepared and successful one step at a time.
+Changing the way we eat can feel overwhelming, especially on the road, and start by changing one thing, the swaps above can be a great way to be prepared and successful one step at a time.

-- Eating nutrient-rich foods supports cardiovascular health, healthy blood sugar, and fights inflammatory disease.
+- Eating healthy nutrients while truck driving like nutrient-rich foods supports cardiovascular health, healthy blood sugar, and fights inflammatory disease.
 Try to keep calories around 2000 (or whatever is right for you) per day.
 Be aware of the amount of protein and fat that is consumed.

 - Try to sneak in those vitamins everywhere you can: beans, nuts, seeds, fruits, and vegetables are all great sources.

-- Watch out for hydrogenated and partially hydrogenated oils, PGPR, high fructose corn syrup, monosodium glutamate, and artificial color/dyes.
+- Watch out for hydrogenated and partially hydrogenated oils, PGPR, high fructose corn syrup, monosodium glutamate as well as artificial color/dyes.
 All of these contribute to illnesses like congestive heart failure, diabetes, cancer, and more.

 Enjoy more energy, better digestion, improved cardiovascular health, and more stable blood sugars by implementing these changes.
 Moreover Navigating nutrition on the road is a journey, not a destination.